-People interested in HVAC quickly discover why these careers are increasingly popular.
+People interested in HVAC quickly discover why these careers are continuing to grow.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.
+There's also the transition away from R-22 Freon®, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 A career that's increasingly in demand is an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.